-While the data is well-established that no-water urinal systems can reduce maintenance costs and water consumption along with related energy costs to deliver water, facility managers thinking about installing non-water urinals should first consider a few things, according to Klaus Reichardt, CEO and founder of Waterless Co., Inc.
+While the data is well-established that no-water urinals can reduce maintenance costs and water consumption along with related energy costs to deliver water, facility managers thinking about installing no-water urinals should first consider a few things, according to Klaus Reichardt, CEO and founder of Waterless Co., Inc.

 “While I would like to recommend [waterless urinals] for every facility, some due diligence is necessary to ensure they are successfully installed, especially an existing building,” Reichardt says.

-For instance, most new buildings have approved ABS or PVC drain pipes or something similar, which work well with waterless urinals.
+For instance, most new buildings have approved ABS or PVC drainpipes or something similar, which work well with no-water urinals.
 However, some older buildings may have pipes made of copper or copper alloy.
 This is a softer material and prone to channeling (the line can come apart).

 It is recommended to “scope” the drain line and determine if the lines are in good working order.
 If not, best install approved drainage materials that work more effectively with both conventional and waterless urinals.

 Reichardt also recommends investigating the following before installing waterless urinals: